polterguy/lizzie/README.md

 ```

 Lizzie is highly influenced and inspired from Lisp, but without the unintuitive
 _"Polish notation"_.
-In such a way, it arguably is Lisp for the CLR.
-Its dynamic
+In such a way, it arguably is dynamic Lisp for the CLR.
+Its
-nature allows you to execute snippets of Lizzie code, inline in your C# code,
+dynamic nature allows you to execute snippets of Lizzie code, inline in your C#
-by loading your code from files, or by for instance fetching the code from some
+code, by loading your code from files, or by for instance fetching the code from
-database of some sort.
+some database of some sort.

 You can easily create your own _"keywords"_ in Lizzie, which allows you to create
 your own DSL or _"Domain Specific programming Languages"_.
 Lizzie hence easily